Contextual Tuning of Model Predictive Control for Autonomous Racing: Preliminaries

 \subsection{Vehicle Model}

-In this work, we model the race car's dynamics with the bicycle model~\cite{Rajamani2011Vehicle} (see \cref{fig:bicycle_model}).
+In this work, we model the race car dynamics with the bicycle model~\cite{Rajamani2011Vehicle} (see \cref{fig:bicycle_model}).
 The state of the model is given by $\state = \left[p_x, p_y, \psi, v_x, v_y, \omega \right]$, where $p_x$, $p_y$, $\psi$ denote the car's position and heading angle in the global coordinate frame, respectively.
 The velocities and yaw rate in the vehicle's body frame are denoted by $v_x$, $v_y$, and $\omega$.
 The car is controlled via the steering angle $\delta$ and the drive train command $\tau$, summarized as input $\action = [\delta, \tau]$.
-The states evolve according to the discrete-time dynamics
+The states evolve according to the nonlinear discrete-time dynamics

-where $f$ denotes the nominal model and $g$ the residual model accounting for un-modelled effects, which is learned from data.
-The matrix $\mathbf{B}$ determines the state's subspace influenced by the residual dynamics.
-The dynamic bicycle model is governed by the set of ordinary differential equations
+where $f$ denotes the nominal model and $g$ the residual model accounting for unmodelled effects, which we will learn from data.
+The nominal model is governed by the set of ODEs

 with $m$ as the car's mass, $I_z$ being the moment of inertia, and $l_{\mathrm{f}/\mathrm{r}}$ define the distance between the center of gravity and the front and rear axles, respectively.
 One of the most critical components in the bicycle model for the use in high-performance racing are the lateral forces acting on the tires.
 To this end, we employ the simplified Pacejka model~\cite{Pacejka2002Tire}

 for the front (f) and rear (r), respectively.
-The parameters $B, C$ and $D$ are typically found via system identification and depend on the car itself as well as on the friction coefficient between the tires and road surface.
-The so-called slip angles $\alpha_{\mathrm{f}/\mathrm{r}}$ are defined as
+The parameters $B, C$, and $D$ are found via system identification and depend on the car itself as well as on the friction coefficient between the tires and road surface.
+The slip angles $\alpha_{\mathrm{f}/\mathrm{r}}$ are defined as

 For driving maneuvers at the edge of the car's handling limits, it is paramount to estimate the lateral tire forces as accurately as possible.
-To this end, we derive a learnable parametric model tailored to account for inaccuracies of the tire model \cref{eq:pacejka_model} in \cref{sec:model_learning}.
+To this end, we derive a parametric model tailored to account for inaccuracies in the tire model \cref{eq:pacejka_model} in \cref{sec:model_learning}.